oneeve8/kobble-data/content/feamber.md

 And so, this is where I differ from believers such as Rob Skiba and other Christians who speak about taking the bible as LITERAL.

 For me, the WHOLE WORLD IS A METAPHOR, so NOTHING can be taken as literal.
+Nothing in this world IS literal.
+All of creation ser

 What is consciousness...? [picture of a brain]